Jason Chaffetz: Chinese espionage

 Beginning with his time as a Dublin, California city councilor, Eric Swalwell was targeted by a Chinese woman believed to be a clandestine officer of China's Ministry of State Security.
 Swalwell's general relationship with a suspected Chinese agent, Christine Fang, has been characterized as problematic, particularly given the high-profile role that he occupied – a member of the House Intelligence Committee – within the intelligence community.
 Chaffetz said that Nancy Pelosi "is the person that appoints people to that select committee.
 Why did they have to have him in that committee when they know that he has potentially been compromised?
 Rep. Swalwell has not denied the fact that this actually did happen."

 LGBT issues

 Chaffetz opposes same-sex marriage.
 After the District of Columbia legalized same-sex marriage in 2009, Chaffetz led the charge in attempts to overturn the decision taken by mayor of DC.

 On the one-month anniversary of the 2016 Orlando nightclub shooting, Chaffetz chaired committee hearings on the First Amendment Defense Act, which would prevent the government from taking discriminatory action against people from taxpayer-funded entities and would protect tax exemption status of parochial organizations if they refused service to LGBT individuals on the basis of their religious beliefs.
 The American Civil Liberties Union, the Human Rights Campaign, the NAACP and Planned Parenthood Federation of America were among those who criticized him for it.

-National Public Radio

-Chaffetz has voted in favor of eliminating federal funding for National Public Radio (NPR).